Top of Page

 PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

-The PGY-1 Pharmacy Residency Program at Nova Southeastern University (NSU) San Juan and HIMA San Pablo Caguas Hospital is designed to prepare pharmacists to provide high quality patient care in diverse clinical settings.
-Pharmacists completing this program will be provided with varied experiences to become independent clinical practitioners, educators, and leaders in the pharmacy profession.
+The PGY-1 Pharmacy Residency Program at Nova Southeastern University (NSU) is designed to prepare pharmacists to provide high quality patient care in diverse clinical settings.
+Pharmacists completing this program will be provided with diverse experiences to become independent clinical practitioners, educators, and leaders in the pharmacy profession.

 Application Deadline: January 15